Summer Palace: Qing dynasty

 The design of the Summer Palace was based on a legend in Chinese mythology about three divine mountains in the East Sea, namely Penglai, Fangzhang (方丈) and Yingzhou (瀛洲).
 The three islands in Kunming Lake – Nanhu Island (南湖島), Tuancheng Island (團城島) and Zaojiantang Island (藻鑒堂島) – were made to represent the three mountains, while the lake itself was based on a blueprint of the West Lake in Hangzhou.
 Moreover, many architectural features in the palace were also built to resemble or imitate various attractions around China.
 For example, the Phoenix Pier (鳳凰墩) represented Lake Tai; the Jingming Tower (景明樓) resembled Yueyang Tower, Hunan; the Wangchan Pavilion (望蟾閣) resembled Yellow Crane Tower; the shopping streets were designed to imitate those in Suzhou and Yangzhou.
 The centrepiece of the Summer Palace was the "Great Temple of Gratitude and Longevity" (大報恩延壽寺).
 There was also a Long Corridor more than 700 metres (2,300 ft) long which was furnished with artistic decorations.
 As the palace was not equipped with facilities for long-term residence and the daily administration of state affairs, the Qianlong Emperor never dwelt there and only remained for the day whenever he visited it.

 As the Qing Empire started declining after the reign of the Daoguang Emperor (r.
-1820–1850), the Summer Palace gradually became more neglected and the architectural features on the three islands were ordered to be dismantled because the costs of maintenance were too high.
+1820–1850), the Summer Palace gradually became more neglected and the architectural features on the three islands were ordered to be dismantled due to the rising costs of maintenance.
 During the Second Opium War, British and French forces occupied the Summer Palace and the nearby Old Summer Palace in December 1860, sacking and burning both.
 The occupations came as part of an invasion of Northern China by Britain and France to force the government of the Qing dynasty to come to the negotiating table.